MadalineAlbright/Orchestration--IP4/README.md

 ## Navigate to the Client Folder
  `cd client`

-## Run the folllowing command to install the dependencies
+## Run the following command to install the dependencies
  `npm install`

-## Run the folllowing to start the app
+## Run the following to start the app
  `npm start`

 ## Open a new terminal and run the same commands in the backend folder